coq/coq/CONTRIBUTING.md

 ### Reviewing pull requests ###

-You can start reviewing PRs as soon as you feel comfortable doing so.
+You can start reviewing PRs as soon as you feel comfortable doing so (anyone can review anything, although some designated reviewers will have to give a final approval before a PR can be merged, as is explained in the next sub-section).

-Reviewers should ensure that the code that is changed or introduced is in good-shape and will not be a burden to maintain, is unlikely to break anything, or the compatibility-breakage has been identified and validated, includes documentation, changelog entries, and test files when necessary.
+Reviewers should ensure that the code that is changed or introduced is in good shape and will not be a burden to maintain, is unlikely to break anything, or the compatibility-breakage has been identified and validated, includes documentation, changelog entries, and test files when necessary.
 Reviewers can use labels, or change requests to